 Figure 5 shows a block diagram of a multi-level control system.
 Level 0 processes the basic RGB vectors and higher-levels (only one is shown) the vectors from the 3x3 pixel area.
-The input which is controlled at the highest level is the the perception of the direction and magnitude of movement to the target.
+The input which is controlled at the highest level is the perception of the direction and magnitude of movement to the target.
+The intermediate, colour processing levels, it should be noted, are not actually controlling variables, but are assumed to deal with uncontrolled perceptions with previously organised input functions.
+In the current case of fixation control we are more concerned with the location of perceptions than with their values.
+In the perception types images the non-white pixels show the areas of interest which have become activated for the particular target.
+The pixels are colourcoded according to the feature type, their magnitude indicated in the signals arrays.

 Some preliminary results of the multi-level control system are shown in figure 6.
-Each row of images show the results of fixation for each of the halloween mask targets, clockwise from top left.
+Each row of images show the results of fixation for each of the Halloween mask targets, clockwise from top left.
 The columns, from left to right, show the results with levels 0, 1 and 2.
-In each case the starting position is the centre of the image and the cross-hair indicates the end (which should be the nose of each face) position with the dark line showing the course of fixation.
+In each case the starting position is the centre of the image and the cross-hair indicates the end position (which should be the nose of each face) with the dark line showing the course of fixation.

 From the left column it can be seen that control, solely with level 0, is poor.
 Although fixation is made towards the correct targets interference from background and extraneous signals adversely affects the fixation signal.
-Control which includes level 1 (centre column) is greatly improved, with fixation (ending), correctly, at the centre of the target face each time.
+Control which includes level 1 (centre column) is greatly improved, with fixation terminating, correctly, at the centre of the target face each time.
 Including another level (level 2, right column) does not seem to improve control further and in fact seems slightly worse.
 However, this is probably more to do with the fact that much of the signal is lost at this level than with higher levels not being of benefit.
 Given the instability of the input signal at higher levels we limit the hierarchy to the lower two feature processing levels.